Rep. Burchett to Newsmax: DirecTV Cancellation Another 'Liberal, Woke Move'

-DirecTV's cancellation of Newsmax's contract is "clearly another Big Tech liberal, woke move," but if it were a network with a "Marxist agenda," it would have been allowed to remain on the air, Rep. Tim Burchett said on Newsmax Saturday.
+DirecTV's cancellation of Newsmax's contract is "clearly another Big Tech liberal, woke move," but if it were a network with a "Marxist agenda," it would have been allowed to remain on the air, Rep. Tim Burchett told Newsmax on Saturday.

 "If you are some draft dodger, they would put you at the top of the list," the Tennessee Republican said on Newsmax's "Wake Up America."
 "They have a history of this.
 This is what goes on when these people are unchecked."